lgartrell11/portfolio/README.md

 #   Based off an imported datasheet on sheet1, I drew conclusions on the most popular langauges.
 #   The point of this project was to showcase my graphing and coding skills in excel.
 #   Sheet2 and sheet3 shows the statistics I deduced form the data.
+#
+# addSong.js:
+#   This javascript file is a component to a parent App.js.
+The component allowed a user to add a song to a SQL database
+#
+# delete.js:
+#   This javascript file is a component to a parent App.js: The component allowed a user to delete a song that which they added from a SQL database
+#
+# edit.js:
+#   This javascript file is a component to a parent App.js: The component allowed a user to edit a song rating that they added
+#
+# searchSong.js:
+#   This javascript file is a component to a parent App.js: The component allowed a user to search through the song database for specfic songs,     #   returning the results of the search
+#
+# App.test.js:
+#   This javascript file is used to test the functionality of the App.js.
+It utilizes jest to do so.
+#
+# App.js:
+#   This Javascript file, worked on by both my partner and I, was the main page of our app/webpage.
+It contains all the child components and
+#   functionality needed for a properly working frontend.